CDrummond/bliss-analyser/UserGuide.md

 allows faster decoding of files, and a more portable binary - however, this _may_ reduce the number of supported file formats.

-If the package used ended with `-ffmpeg`, then `bliss-analyser` requires you also have the `ffmpeg` application installed and in your `$PATH`.
-These builds are roughly 46% slower at analysis, but are more portable as they can use any `ffmpeg` version.

 If the package used ended with `-symphonia` then `bliss-analyser` has been built with the `symphonia` libraries.
 This allows a more portable binary, but at a slightly slower decoding speed (than `libav`) and produces analysis results that are not the same as those produced by `ffmpeg`/`libav`.

+If the package used ended with `-ffmpeg`, then `bliss-analyser` requires you also have the `ffmpeg` application installed and in your `$PATH`.
+These builds are roughly 50% slower at analysis, but are more portable as they can use (alomost) any `ffmpeg` version.

 Quick guide